 The Charles Darwin Trust advisor on fancy pigeons.

-February 2013 The National History Museum, Kensington, London will feature Darwin's pigeon specimens as a "Treasure of the Month" display, including a talk on February 1st 2013 In the Darwin Centre David Attenborough Studio.
+February 2013 The Natural History Museum, Kensington, London featured Darwin's pigeon specimens as a "Treasure of the Month" display, including a talk on February 1st 2013 In the Darwin Centre David Attenborough Studio.

 Live fancy pigeons were also present at the talk with host Tom Simpson asking Jo Cooper NHM Tring and John Ross questions on Charles Darwin's pigeon studies.